Karaganda: Monuments

-On May 28, 2011, a monument to the famous catchphrase "Where-where?
-In Karaganda!"
+On 28 May 2011 a monument to a popular catchphrase "Where-where?
+In Karaganda!" was created.

-On May 31, 2022, on the Day of Remembrance of the Victims of Political Repressions in the Karaganda Ethnopark, a new monument to the victims of the Holodomor was opened.
+On 31 May 2022, the Day of Remembrance of the Victims of Political Repressions in the Karaganda Ethnopark, a new monument to the victims of the Holodomor was opened.
 The monument is located near the mosque on the territory of the Ethnopark, created from granite by Zharmukhamed Tlegenuly.
 The height of the monument on the pedestal is 1.2 m.

+Parks

+The Central Park serves as Karaganda's main park.
+It was built from 1935 to 1941 and covers an area of 150 ha.